TritonRL: Training LLMs to Think and Code Triton Without Cheating: Experiments

 Moreover, Table~\ref{tab:kernelbench_valid_level1} highlights how heavily prior models relied on cheating shortcuts.
-Without functionality verification (w/o robust), AutoTriton's correctness jumps from 50\% to 70\%, revealing its tendency to exploit reward-driven shortcuts rather than produce true Triton code.
-In contrast, \ours shows only a slight increase (56\% to 58\%), suggesting it learned to generate genuine code.
+Without functionality verification (i.e., w/o the robust verifier), AutoTriton's correctness jumps from 57\% to 87\%, revealing its tendency to exploit loopholes by superficially meeting syntax checks rather than producing truly functional Triton codes.
+In contrast, \ours shows only a slight increase ($\le 3$\%), suggesting it learns to generate genuine code without relying on shortcuts.

-\paragraph{Effectiveness of Hierarchical Reward Decomposition.} To validate the effectiveness of our hierarchical reward decomposition, we compare it with a \emph{uniform} reward assignment approach, where a single reward is uniformly applied to all tokens without distinguishing between plan and code tokens, which is the reward design chosen by \citet{li2025autotriton,baronio2025multi}.
+\paragraph{Effectiveness of HRD: Hierarchical vs. Uniform.} To validate the effectiveness of our hierarchical reward decomposition, we compare it with a \emph{uniform} reward assignment approach, where a single reward is uniformly applied to all tokens without distinguishing between plan and code tokens, which is the reward design chosen by \citet{li2025autotriton,baronio2025multi}.
 To generalize the reward function used in \citet{li2025autotriton} and \citet{baronio2025multi}, we define a uniform reward as a weighted combination of correctness and speedup conditioned on validity, which can be expressed as

-where $\beta \in [0,1]$ is a hyperparameter that the ratio of correctness in the reward mixture.
-In \citet{li2025autotriton}, the reward is computed only based on correctness conditioned and validity, which corresponds to $\beta=1.0$, while in \citet{baronio2025multi}, the reward is defined as the sum of correctness and speedup with some fixed weights.
+where $\beta \in [0,1]$ is a hyperparameter that controls the ratio of correctness in the reward mixture.
+In \citet{li2025autotriton}, the reward is computed only based on correctness, which corresponds to $\beta=1.0$, while in \citet{baronio2025multi}, the reward is defined as the sum of correctness and speedup with some fixed weights.
 We defer the detailed GRPO formulation for uniform reward to Appendix~\ref{sec:appendix:uniform_reward}.
 We compare \ours using hierarchical reward decomposition against models trained with uniform reward designs for various $\beta$ values, keeping all other RL training settings (GRPO algorithm, hyperparameters, and pre-RL fine-tuning) consistent.

 Table~\ref{tab:reward_shape_ablation} demonstrates that hierarchical reward decomposition consistently yields higher correctness and speedup than any uniform reward configuration.
 While prior works \citep{li2025autotriton,baronio2025multi} explored single reward functions with various mixtures of correctness and speedup, our results demonstrate that such uniform designs have limitations in achieving the best model performance.
 This suggests that decoupling rewards by token class provides more targeted learning signals, better aligning with the distinct roles of planning and coding and leading to higher-quality Triton code generation.